-The 2021 school year continued to present many challenges.
-This was particularly true during the extended period of Home-based Learning during Term 3 and a large part of Term 4.
-Staff continued to learn new skills to manage digital technologies, communicate effectively online to both parents and children using cloud-based platforms and video conferencing.
+The 2022 school year was a new beginning for the staff of St. Patrick's with most of the usual school structures and routines returning to daily school life.
+Staff have utilised newly learnt skills to continue to manage digital technologies, communicate effectively both online and in person to both parents and children using cloud-based platforms and video conferencing when required.
 Teachers appreciated the opportunities to collaborate with their grade and stage peers to engage in feedback with the Assistant Principal and the Principal.